OA and Marine Spatial Planning

 3.1 What is marine spatial planning?

 Marine Spatial Planning (MSP) is a public process of analysing and allocating the spatial and temporal distribution of human activities in marine areas to achieve ecological, economic, and social objectives that are usually specified through a political process[1].
-MSP emerged in the early 2000s as a response to growing conflicts between ocean uses and increasing recognition that sectoral management approaches were failing to address cumulative impacts on marine ecosystems.
-It represents a shift from reactive, sector-by-sector management toward proactive, integrated, and spatially explicit governance of ocean space.
+MSP emerged in the early 2000s, representing a shift from reactive, sector-by-sector management toward proactive, integrated, and spatially explicit governance of ocean space in response to growing conflicts between ocean uses and recognition that cumulative impacts require integrated responses.
+MSP serves as an 'implementation mechanism' through which high-level policy commitments--such as the Sustainable Development Goals and Convention on Biological Diversity targets--are translated into spatial management action within national marine jurisdictions[2].

 MSP is fundamentally a spatial process.
 It requires decisions about where different activities may occur, where they should be excluded, and how multiple uses can be accommodated within the same marine area.
 These decisions must account for the distribution of marine ecosystems, the spatial footprint of human activities, and the connections between adjacent areas--both marine and terrestrial.
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) has been instrumental in promoting MSP globally, with the Intergovernmental Oceanographic Commission providing technical guidance on planning approaches[3].